coverclock/com-diag-hazer/README.md

 parsing library that I can incorporate into the kinds of embedded systems I am frequently called to work upon.
 Hazer and gpstool have also turned out to be really useful tools for testing and evaluating GNSS devices.
+Finally, Hazer's gpstool utility serves as a useful testbed for some of the underlying Diminuto library's more complex features like thread handling and General Purpose Input/Output.

 I also make use of Lady Heather, a terrific real-time GNSS monitoring program.
 I run it, along with my own software, and a script that